Nova Scotia Zoning Maps

 Town of Antigonish land use zoning map: https://www.townofantigonish.ca/news/757-toa-zoning-map/file.html

-Antigonish County land use zoning maps: http://www.edpc.ca/plan_docs.htm
+Antigonish County land use zoning maps: https://edpc.ca/plan-documents-and-maps/

-Antigonish County land use bylaws: http://www.edpc.ca/plan_docs.htm
+Antigonish County land use bylaws: https://edpc.ca/plan-documents-and-maps/

-Colchester County Zoning Map – Colchester ns zoning map
+Colchester County Zoning Map – Colchester NS zoning map

 Colchester County land zoning map: https://www.arcgis.com/apps/dashboards/510215b0a4384cbfaf901dac8b25347a